mcmurray0125/mm-portfolio/README.md

 - Page overlay to aid in aesthetic flow and UI.
 - Welcome message that only displays on first visit.

-After learning JS fundamentals, I used a walkthrough video that showed me how to build the basic skeleton of the mm-portfolio web app.
-At the end of the video, I thought "This is ok, but I want mine to look like that! (looking at Google's Shopping List web app)".
-So, that was task from that day on.
-I spent the next month creating my Google Shopping List inspired mm-portfolio, adding as much functionalty as I could.

 _Things I learned building this project:_

 - Design Sense + Responsive layout
 - Using accent images and maintaining their relative position
-- Importing packages for increased functionality (react-scroll...)
+- Importing npm packages for increased functionality (react-scroll...)
 - Importance of using percentages in a responsive layout.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>